Important notice

 Discussion round in cooperation with the AmkAAdmission free, registration at amka.anmeldung@stadt-frankfurt.de

-Tonight is a summit meeting of strong voices from Northern Europe and Northern Japan, expressing faith in the soulfulness of Arctic nature.
-The powerful-voiced singer and multi-instrumentalist Torgeir Vassvik has developed his visions of ritual Joik singing, just like the singer Kari Heimen.
-Both belong to the Sami, the only surviving indigenous European people.
-Joik is at the centre of Sami culture and creates impressive, highly rhythmic soundscapes with overtones and undertones, driven by the virtuoso use of large frame drums.
+Tonight is a summit meeting of powerful voices from Northern Europe and Northern Japan.
+The powerful singer and multi-instrumentalist Torgeir Vassvik has developed his own personal interpretation of ritual joik singing, as has the singer Kari Heimen.
+Both belong to the Sami people, the only indigenous community in Europe that has survived to this day.
+Joik combines impressive, strongly rhythmic soundscapes with overtones and undertones, driven by the virtuoso use of large frame drums.

-In tonight's concert, the Sami master musicians from Norway will be joined by the singers of Kapiw & Apappo, who belong to the indigenous Ainu people.
-The Ainu are considered the indigenous people of Japan, who have lived on the islands of Hokkaido, Sakhalin and the Kuril Islands since the 12th/13th century.
-For the Ainu, music is as natural as breathing.
-The ritual character of the throat singing of the sisters Kapiw & Apappo, accompanied by the harp lute Tonkori and the Jew's harp Mukkuri, is unmistakable.
-The music reflects a rugged landscape full of beauty.
-From northern soundscapes, these musicians create fascinating melodies of unreal beauty that sound contemporary and modern at the same time.
+In tonight's concert, the musicians from Norway will meet the singers from Kapiw & Apappo, who are members of the Ainu people.
+The Ainu are an indigenous community in Japan who have lived on the islands of Hokkaido, Sakhalin, and the Kuril Islands since the 12th/13th century.
+The ritual character of the throat singing, accompanied by tonkori harp lutes and mukkuri jaw harps, is unmistakable in the performances of the sisters Kapiw & Apappo.